Transition in vicars begins November 1

 or speak with a priest after Mass

-Order of Christian Initiation for Adults (OCIA)
+Order of Christian Initiation of Adults (OCIA)

 Please introduce yourself to one of our priests after any Mass, or call the Parish Office -

+(253) 922-7882 - to learn about the 2025-2026 session.
 Anyone, from life-long Catholics to those yet to be initiated, is welcome to the program, which you can learn more about here.

 Emergency sacramental care or other requests